project-for-practice/nodejs-cicd-with-docker/doc/running-docker-image.md

 Head over to your terminal and run the compose file with the following command:

+> docker compose -f [path/to/any/docker-compose.yaml] up -d

+`You can use -f flag to specify a path to Compose file that is not located in the current directory`

+or
 > `docker compose up -d`

 > <span style="colo:red;">Note: If you are using a private repository, you need to authenticate your docker hub account in the host/server where you are running the container.
 [Read more in this thread](https://stackoverflow.com/questions/31788256/how-to-pull-from-private-docker-repository-on-docker-hub)</span>.